Summary

 - all refugees and asylum seekers.

-Fees for dental health services
+Fees for public dental health services

 How much you pay for public dental healthcare depends on your situation and the type of treatment you need.
 You may be able to get treatment for free or there may be a cost involved.
+Fees for public dental services are generally far less than private dental services.

 For eligible Victorians, free public dental treatment is available for: